GirishPatel/market-base/DEVELOPMENT.md

 ```

 This command automatically:
-- ✅ Builds and starts all services (MySQL, Elasticsearch, backend, frontend)
+- ✅ Builds and starts all services (MySQL, Elasticsearch, Kibana, backend, frontend)
 - ✅ Runs database migrations
 - ✅ Seeds the database with sample data
 - ✅ Ensures proper startup order with health checks